MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure I. human vertebrae in cross-section](figures/export-jpeg/Figure-I-hemisected-human-vertebrae.jpeg)

 > **Figure I.** Right halves of two vertebrae from the lumbar (caudal dorsal) region of a human _Homo sapiens_ in sagittal cross-section (cranial to left).
 Modified from Gray 1858: figure 99.
 Pale yellow indicates bone in cross-section, grey indicates both bone further from the midline and soft tissue.
 The red lines mark the floor of the neural canal: since the cranial and caudal ends of the floor of the canal are slightly elevated dorsally relative to the middle part of the canal, it is easy to project a line between these eminences and designate this as the trajectory of the canal.
 The blue lines mark the roof of the neural canal, but this is convex throughout its length for each vertebra.
-THere is therefore no way to designate any single tangent to it as the trajectory of the neural canal roof of the vertebra as a whole.
+There is therefore no way to designate any single tangent to it as the trajectory of the neural canal roof of the vertebra as a whole.

 ---